0xCrimsonSky/logwrap/README.md

 # LOGWRAP

-A lightweight C wrapper that can capture the underlying process's logs and write to a custom local file.
+A lightweight C wrapper that can capture the logs written to stdout by the underlying process and write to a custom local file.

 ## USAGE
 ```